-If you have a child in grades Kindergarten through fourth, you most likely are very familiar with the 20 minutes of nightly reading she is assigned.
-The teacher probably sends home a sheet of some sort each week, or daily, to report on this reading.
+If you have a child in grades kindergarten through fourth, you most likely are very familiar with the 20 minutes of nightly reading they are assigned.
+The teacher probably sends home a sheet of some sort each week to report on this reading.
 For some students, this assignment is a breeze.
-Yet, for others, and their parents, it is a dreaded requirement.
+Yet, for others and their parents, it is a dreaded requirement.
 So, what can you do as a parent to help your child through this assignment and even more so to improve their reading skills?
 Here are a few basic tips we have found success with.

 Sit Next to Your Child

 It's always a good idea to sit side by side with your child and silently read as they read.
 This gives them some accountability and discourages distractions.
 Teachers find that when children are left alone to read while parents catch up on laundry or dishes, they are more likely to not pay attention to the book.
 Some students will even start to make up their own stories as they read if they feel they can get away with it.